 Note that even with most host agencies, you still technically work as an independent contractor.
 This means you will be directly responsible for keeping track of your income and expenses for tax purposes.

-Any time you work a job as an independent contractor, it’s a good idea to set aside a percentage of your income for paying taxes with.
+Any time you work a job as an independent contractor, it’s a good idea to get a plan to manage your accounting and to set aside a percentage of your income for paying taxes.

 Now you’ve decided whether you want to work independently or for a host agency.
 Your next step is to set up a home office space.